rycnhoj/tex-api-events/README.md

 # Getting Started with Tex-Api-Events

-This is so we can monitor kafka events for tex-api
+This is so we can monitor kafka events for tex-api.

+You must run the following command in the src/kafka folder to setup kafka for use

 ## Available Scripts